by Christopher Martin Thomas

 So once again: how central is an understanding of the effect of our Lord's crucifixion?

-Our Anglican Faith (so also our Roman Catholic Faith and our Eastern Orthodox Faith - as well as Lutheran, Methodist, Baptist, Reformed, Pentecostal, Seventh Day Adventist, Free Evangelical) suggests that it is our key, central, literally CRUCIAL teaching - which is why the communion - the commemoration of our Lord's giving of his body and blood for our forgiveness - is the central activity of our main service, and this service more central than, say, evensong or matins – or Taize Worship – or even Informal Worship.
+Our Anglican Faith (so also our Roman Catholic Faith and our Eastern Orthodox Faith - as well as Lutheran, Methodist, Baptist, Reformed, Pentecostal, Seventh Day Adventist, Free Evangelical) suggests that it is our key, central, literally CRUCIAL teaching - which is why the communion - the commemoration of our Lord's giving of his body and blood for our forgiveness - is the central activity of our main service, and this service more central than, say, evensong or matins – or Taize Worship – or even All-Age Informal Worship.
 This is why John Wesley urged new converts as well as older believers to attend communion as often as possible, not just once a month as the then dissenters and noncomformists were wont to do.

 Now we come to the reason why I've chosen this subject: THIS CORE BELIEF OF CHRISTIANITY IS UNDER ATTACK